 When compared to the high level analysis of low tide data (NPWS, 2011a), the use of I-WeBS data produces a conservative approach in keeping with the precautionary principle.
-I-WeBS data identify all sectors within Castlemaine Harbour SPA (Figure 8.1) as key areas for supporting SCIs (see 'S≥25%' in Table 8.2).
-By comparison, low tide data analysis by NPWS (2011a) report eight of 18 subsites as not being of notable importance for any SCI (Table 4.2).
+I-WeBS data identify all sectors that are directly affected by new and pending licence applications (0K461, 462) as key areas for supporting SCIs (see Figure 8.1 and 'S≥25%' in Table 8.3).
+By comparison, low tide data analysis by NPWS (2011a) also highlights five of the seven subsites that are directly affected by new and pending licence applications (0K461, 462) as key areas for supporting SCIs (see lap with core count subsite 0K461], 467, 468 and 469 [overlap with core count subsite 0K462]) as being of notable importance albeit for fewer SCIs (Table 4.2).
 This difference may reflect the higher resolution of the low tide subsites (i.e. small spatial scale; Figure 2.1) compared to the I-WeBS subsites which would have the effect of pooling bird numbers over a wider area (Figure 8.1).
 Further precaution is included in the prediction because within an intertidal area some areas are favoured more than others (Gittings & O'Donoghue, 2011), i.e. the distribution may be clumped.

-All licence applications are predicted to cumulatively occupy at least 4.8% of the intertidal habitat in each of the I-WeBS subsites (Table 8.3).
+All licence applications are predicted to cumulatively occupy 9.2% (0K461) and 19.9% (0K462) of the intertidal habitat in each of the I-WeBS subsites (Table 8.3).
 In the absence of evidence to the contrary, i.e., trestle plans for each licence application and site access management between sites, it is assumed that displacement or disturbance may conservatively result in no less than 5% exclusion cumulatively from the licence application or variation sites in each I-WeBS subsite.
 At some times, these impacts acting synergistically may result in full exclusion from a licence application or variation site.